-It’s a lot to think about, and it can be stressful to understand every single cost that goes into the construction of a new roof.
-If you have a roof problem, such as a leak, this only adds to your stress.
+It’s a lot to worry about, and it can be overwhelming to consider every single expense of constructing a new roof.
+If you have a problem with the roof, such as a leak, it just adds to the stress.

-That’s why we’ve put together this guide.
-By giving you an idea of the usual roofing cost and what factors go into the cost of a new roof, you’ll have all the answers you need, and know if installing a new roof is right for you.
-Read on to learn more.
+That’s why we put this guide together.
+By giving you an understanding of the normal cost of roofing and what factors are involved in the cost of a new roof, you’ll have all the answers you need, and you’ll know if building a new roof is right for you.

 How Much Does a New Roof Cost?

-There isn’t one straight answer to how much a new roof costs, because of the many different parts that make up different kinds of roofs, as well as the labor hours that will go into the installation.
-Where you’re based can have an impact, too.
+There’s no straight response to how much the new roof costs, because of the many different pieces that make up many styles of roofs, as well as the hours of work that will go into the construction.
+Where you’re based, you can have an influence, too.

-Generally speaking, a new roof cost will be somewhere between $1,200 and $30,000.
-Usually, you’ll be paying per square foot, with each square foot costing between $3.50 and $5.
+Generally speaking, the cost of a new roof would range between $1,200 and $30,000.
+Usually, you pay per square foot, with each square foot costing between $3.50 and $5.

-This should help you calculate the cost—though other factors will impact it, such as what issues are going on with your current roof, and what material it’s made out of.
+This should help you measure the cost—though other considerations may have an impact on it, such as what problems are going on with the new roof and what material it is made of.

 Other Elements to Consider When Calculating Roof Replacement Costs

-Other elements to consider when calculating roof replacement costs are materials and labor.
-Materials include ventilation, roof flashing, and nails.
-Additionally, if you’re in an area that gets lots of winter storms, you’ll need to install an ice and water barrier.
+Materials and labor are other factors to be included when estimating roof repair costs.
+Materials provide ventilation, bleaching of the roof, and nails.
+In addition, if you’re in an environment that’s going through a lot of winter storms, you’re going to need to install an ice and water barrier.
 Two layers are best.

 As for labor, the cost can vary.
-When getting a quote from a construction company, ask about whether they charge for labor separately, and if so, whether they’ll charge you per hour or per project.
+If you get a quote from a construction firm, ask if they charge labor separately and, if so, if they bill you per hour or per job.

 If it’s per hour, then ask them for an estimate for how long they think the project will take, so you can calculate that amount.
 Ask them to visit your home and take a look at the roof so that the estimate is as accurate as possible.